Former Bigg Boss Contestant Rahul Mahajan’s Ex-Wife Dimpy Reacts To His Third Wedding!

 -

 Rahul Mahajan, son of late BJP leader Pramod Mahajan, married Dimpy on TV reality show Rahul Dulhaniya Le Jayega, in the year 2010.
 But the couple parted ways in 2013.
-They got divorced in 2015.
 Dimpy moved on and got married her long-time boyfriend, Rohit Roy, a Dubai-based structural engineer on November 27, 2015.
 Before Dimpy, he was married to a pilot, Shweta Singh.
 Now, Rahul has got married for the third time!
 He got hitched to a 25-year-old model from Kazakhstan, Natalya Ilina at a temple in Malabar Hill on Tuesday (November 20, 2018).

-When Spotboye informed Dimpy that Rahul has got married for the third time, she said, "Oh!
+When Spotboye informed Dimpy that Rahul got married for the third time, she said, "Oh!
 Haha!
 On a serious note, I am glad to know that!
 And hope he really finds happiness this time around... like I have done.
 Many Congratulations to the newlyweds." - (sic)

 Dimpy Has Moved On!